| | | | |

 Preheat the oven to 375 degrees.
 Coat a pie dish with cooking spray.

-Peel then shred the two potatoes onto 2 paper towels; add another two paper towels to the top and press all the liquid out of the potatoes.
+Peel and then shred the two potatoes onto 2 paper towels; add another two paper towels to the top and press all the liquid out of the potatoes.

 Tomato, Spinach, and Dill Quiche with a Shredded Potato Crust